 Meet the Faculty & Staff

-- Dr. Andrew Carr, Professor
+- Dr. Andrew Carr, Professor of Chemistry

-- Dr. Ryan Felix, Assistant Professor
+- Dr. Ryan Felix, Associate Professor of Chemistry

 - Karen Glenn, Chemistry Lab Coordinator

-- Dr. Stephanie Gould, Professor
+- Dr. Stephanie Gould, Professor of Chemistry

-- Dr. James Hebda, Assistant Professor
+- Dr. James Hebda, Associate Professor of Biochemistry

-- Dr. Karla McCain, Professor
+- Dr. Karla McCain, Professor of Chemistry

 - Ellen Melson, Chemistry Lab Coordinator

-- Dr. John Richardson, Associate Professor
+- Dr. John Richardson, Professor of Biochemistry

-- Dr. Bradley Smucker, Department Chair/Professor
+- Dr. Bradley Smucker, Department Chair/Professor of Chemistry

 - Krista Walton, Chemical Hygiene Officer (CHO), Lab/Stockroom Manager, Safety Officer